Squamous Cell Carcinoma Lung Cancer

 • Stage IV: The cancer has spread outside of the lungs and throughout the body

-Patients typically have fewer treatment options available if they have a higher squamous cell carcinoma stage.
-That said, medical care can help patients at any stage.
-Learn how to afford treatments with a Free Lung Cancer Guide.
+You’ll typically have fewer treatment options available if you have a higher squamous cell carcinoma stage.
+That said, your doctors can recommend the best medical care options to help no matter your stage.

 Get Our Free Lung Cancer Guide